mihailthebuilder/fight-alerts-backend/README.md

 Figure out how to do the notificiation sender
 - maybe a lambda that continuosly checks the db and if it's close to event, it gets triggered

+# Technical debt

+Consider moving `scraper` to a separate package